gwu-montreal/gwumtl.com/content/pages/codeofconduct.en.md

 - Advocating for, or encouraging, any of the above behavior.
 - Sustained disruption of community events including rallies, meetups, talks and presentations.

-## Consequences For Unacceptable Behaviour
+## Consequences for Unacceptable Behaviour

 Unacceptable behavior from any community member, including sponsors and those with decision-making authority, will not be tolerated.